GraphQL API

 Aidbox supports default GraphQL implementation without any extensions (specification) Queries are supported, but mutations are not.

-In Aidbox UI there is GraphiQL interface, you can try your queries there.
+In Aidbox UI there is a GraphiQL interface, you can try your queries there.
 GraphQL console sends all your requests to $graphql endpoint which you can use from your application too

 GraphQL endpoint